 This acoustically transparent perforated screen fabric has tiny holes that let sound pass through, so you can install in-wall speakers behind the screen.

 We carry a small selection of acoustically transparent screens, some perforated and some woven.
 The special screen material lets you install in-wall or on-wall speakers behind the screen and still enjoy excellent sound quality.

 Besides avoiding the clutter of three free-standing speakers in the front of your room, having speakers installed behind your screen ties the sound to the picture seamlessly — just like in a movie theater.

 Want more information or advice?

 With so many different projection screen options available, it's easier than ever to enjoy the big-screen experience at home.
+We have recently partnered with Screen Innovations to offer the ability to custom-design a screen to match your specific needs.
+We have access to over 8,000 screens!
 If you’d like more information or some help picking out the right screen for your setup, give one of our advisors a call at 1-888-955-6000.